-In the autumn and winter, in particular, the issue of damp can be a massive headache for landlords, especially if the problem is caused by a fault with the structure of your property.
+In the autumn and winter the issue of damp can be a massive headache for landlords, especially if the problem is caused by a fault with the structure of the property.

-Often, though, damp issues can be caused inadvertently by tenants, which means educating the people living in your rental property can often be an effective way to reduce damp.
+Often, though, damp in a rented property can be caused inadvertently by tenants, which means educating the people living in there can often be an effective way to reduce damp.

-In this guide, we’ll look at damp in more detail and explain how you can get rid of it…
+In this guide, we’ll look at damp in more detail and explain how to get rid of it…

-Damp is caused either by a problem with a property’s structure, or by poor habits from those living inside.
+Damp is caused either by a problem with a property’s structure, or by poor habits from those living there.

 The most common form of damp is rising damp, which we’ll look at in more detail later.